-- XVI.
-The school ensures that all staff protect confidentiality. - XVII.
-Individual Healthcare Plans are kept in a secure central location at school. - XVIII.
-Apart from the central copy, specified members of staff (agreed by the child and parents/carers) securely hold copies of Individual Healthcare Plans.
-These copies are updated at the same time as the central copy. - XIX.
-All members of staff who work with groups of children will access the Individual Healthcare Plans to provide support with their planning of teaching and learning. - XX.
-When a member of staff is new to a class, for example due to staff absence, the school makes sure that the new staff member is made aware of (and has access to) the Individual Healthcare Plans of children in their care. - XXI.
-The school seeks permission from parents/carers to allow the Individual Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
+• The school ensures that all staff protect confidentiality.

+- Individual Healthcare Plans are stored electronically on CPOMS (secure computer programme) and paper copies are discretely displayed in the child's class (inside stock cupboards accessible by adults only) and in the school office. - All members of staff who work with groups of children will access the Individual Healthcare Plans to provide support with their planning of teaching and learning. - When a member of staff is new to a class, for example due to staff absence, the school makes sure that the new staff member is made aware of (and has access to) the Individual Healthcare Plans of children in their care. - The school seeks permission from parents/carers to allow the Individual Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
 This permission is included on the Individual Healthcare Plan.